dey-joydeep/chatapp/README.md

 # chatapp
-A simple chat app for Group Chat, using jQuery Ajax GET request and custom server in Java.
-The application allows the chat in one single group.
-As it is based on AJAX, the server is called asynchronusly for below two purpose-
-1. Request new message (1 request/sec)
-2. Check user status (Online/Offline) (1 request/4 sec)

-This two processes run seperately from two different WebWorkers.
+A simple web application for chat, developed in Java, based on JSP-Servlet and Web Socket.

-The application is runnable particualarly in Chrome.
-(Not supported in IE, Not tested in Firefox and Safari)
+The application is presently in development phase and require to improve present functionalities and add new.

-Branch Purpose:
-Integration of WebSocket with current operations.
-1. Get Login/Logout status
-2. Get new message
+Technologies used for this development is described in Wiki page.